Logo du gouvernement du Québec.

 Debt reduction targets

-Québec has made remarkable progress in reducing its debt load in recent decades, but it remains high nonetheless.
-Reducing the debt burden is a priority for the government.
+Québec has made notable progress in reducing its debt load in recent decades, although it remains high.
+Québec is one of the most indebted jurisdictions in Canada.

 In addition to promoting greater intergenerational fairness, reducing the debt burden contributes positively to economic growth by creating a climate of confidence conducive to private investment and higher productivity.

-As at March 31, 2024, net debt will stand at 39.0% of GDP.
+As at March 31, 2024, net debt stood at 38.0% of GDP.
+It is expected that this ratio stands at 39.0% of GDP, as at March 31, 2025.
 The government intends to reduce it to 30% of GDP by 2037‑2038.

 The government also aims for the net debt burden to be 33% of GDP by 2032‑2033.
 This is an intermediate target.